CloudSihmar/introduction-to-kubernetes/UnderstandingKubernetes.md

 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 Keeping with the maritime theme of Docker containers, Kubernetes is the pilot of a ship of containers.
 Due to the difficulty in pronouncing the name, many will use a nickname, K8s, as Kubernetes has eight letters between K and S. K8s as an abbreviation results from counting the eight letters between the "K" and the "s".

+Kubernetes can be an integral part of Continuous Integration/Continuous Delivery (CI/CD), as it offers many of the necessary components.

+**Continuous Integration**: A consistent way to build and test software.
+Deploying new packages with code written each day, or every hour, instead of quarterly.
+Tools like Helm and Jenkins are often part of this with Kubernetes.

+**Continuous Delivery**: An automated way to test and deploy software into various environments.
+Kubernetes handles the lifecycle of containers and connection of infrastructure resources to make rolling updates and rollbacks easy, among other deployment schemes.

+There are several options and possible configurations when building a CI/CD pipeline.
+Tools such as Jenkins, Spinnaker, GitHub, GitLab and Helm, among others, may be part of your particular pipeline.

 ## History of Kubernetes

 Kubernetes was founded by Joe Beda, Brendan Burns, and Craig McLuckie, who were quickly joined by other Google engineers including Brian Grant and Tim Hockin, and was first announced by Google in mid-2014.